MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Send the message

 If you are using the SDK, you must use the `continueConversation` method, and the `conversationId` and `tenantId` to make a direct API call to send the message.
 You must set the `conversationParameters` correctly to successfully send your message.
-See [samples](#samples) or use one of the samples listed in [code samples](#code-samples).

 Now that you have sent the proactive message, you must follow these best practices while sending proactive messages for better information exchange between users and the bot.

 ## Best practices for proactive messaging

 Sending proactive messages to users is a very effective way to communicate with your users.
 However, from their perspective, this message can appear completely unprompted, and in the case of welcome messages, it is the first time they have interacted with your app.
-Therefore, it is very important to use proactive messaging sparingly, to not spam your users, and to provide enough information to let users understand why they are receiving the messages.
+Therefore, it is very important to use proactive messaging sparingly, not spam your users, and provide enough information to let users understand why they are receiving the messages.

 ### Welcome messages